dotnet/AspNetDocs/aspnet/ajax/cdn/overview.md

 <a id="ajaxmicrosoftcom_renamed_to_ajaxaspnetcdncom_18"></a>

+> [!WARNING]
+> Production applications should not take a hard dependency on CDN assets.
+Applications should test for the CDN asset referenced, and use a fallback asset when the CDN is not available.
+>
+> The Microsoft Ajax CDN has no SLA above and beyond using an Azure CDN.
+>
+> Use [this GitHub issue](https://github.com/dotnet/AspNetCore.Docs/issues/34049) to report problems with the Microsoft Ajax CDN.

 ## ajax.microsoft.com renamed to ajax.aspnetcdn.com

 The CDN used to use the microsoft.com domain name and has been changed to use the aspnetcdn.com domain name.
 This change was made to increase performance because when a browser referenced the microsoft.com domain it would send any cookies from that domain across the wire with each request.
 By renaming to a domain name other than microsoft.com performance can be increased by as much to 25%.
 Note ajax.microsoft.com will continue to function but ajax.aspnetcdn.com is recommended.